 Two old white vans were parked in front of the building and there were houses and fields around it, but the respondent could not see much more than that.

-The group was beaten with wooden sticks while exiting the vehicle.
+The respondent reported that the group was beaten with wooden sticks while exiting the vehicle.
 Once they entered the first big room, the officers ordered them to undress.
 When all group members were totally naked, the officers frisked them as well as their clothes.
 When they were done, they threw some of the clothes back at the group and told them to get dressed.

-The respondent estimates that this search took around 15min.
-The officers only returned t- shirts and boxers.
+The respondent estimates that this search took around 15min and that the officers only returned t- shirts and boxers.

 After that, the group was taken into one of the three cells which was approximately 6 by 5 meters in size and empty except for some old, dirty mattresses on the ground and a toilet inside.
 The respondent recalls that the room reeked badly.

 After only 10min, another six people were taken into the cell as well.
-All of them were Pakistani, male and between 20 to 35 years of age.
+The respondent said that all of them were Pakistani, male and between 20 to 35 years of age.
 By now, 13 people were detained in that cell.
-None of them received water, food or medical support.
+According to the respondent no one of them received water, food or medical support.

 After another 10min, two of the officers in black uniform ordered the group to exit the building and embark one of the white vans the respondent had seen parked in front of the detention site earlier.

 The respondent said that one of the officers was standing next to the vehicle’s door holding a wooden stick and used it to hit each group member while they were entering the car.

 The vehicle was driven for around 45min, again on unpaved roads.
 They arrived in a big forest near to the Evros/Meric river next to an unpaved road which the respondent is certain is used for patrolling the border area.